 Section 4: Knowing Across Cultures: Indigenous Peoples and Their Environments - C. Keyt

 Every few decades, Americans begin to long for simpler times – making food from scratch, camping in the backcountry, and imagining ourselves living as the “Indians” might have.
 European colonizers long ago reduced Indigenous lifeways to superstition, witchcraft, and “lack of knowledge.”
-Recent events around the world prohibiting indigenous lifeways have propelled Americans and in particular, westerners (ever-mindful of our water use) in great debates over the role of traditional understandings of ecosystems.
 Only in recent decades has the Western worldview begun to tentatively accept – but never fully validate – ways of knowing that provide reciprocal relationships between humans and their environments.
-Come explore the ways in which Indigenous peoples around the world have maintained connections with their non-human relatives; that is, with natural elements that possess “personhood” in their environment.
+Come explore the ways in which Indigenous peoples around the world have maintained connections with their non-human relatives; that is, with natural elements that possess “personhood” in coastally-based environments.

 Section 1 and 5: If You Are So Smart . . .?
 Economic and Social Class in Contemporary America - C. Elkins

-The first line of the “Preamble” of the Declaration of Independence asserts that “We hold these truths to be self-evident, that all men are created equal, . . .”
+The first line of the “Preamble” of the Declaration of Independence asserts that “We hold these truths of be self-evident, that all men are created equal, . . .”
 Since its publication, few declarations have been more scrutinized and debated, in part because whether one believes in equality at birth, we all live our entire lives in difference and hierarchy.
 We are Homo hierarchicus.
-As the sociologist, Hugh Duncan, argues: “Social order is expressed through hierarchies which differentiate men into ranks, classes, and status groups, and, at the same time, resolve differentiation through appeals to principles of order which transcend those upon which differentiation is based.”
-We create our identities by classifying, labeling and differentiating ourselves from others.
-In this course, we explore the nature, functions and consequences of two categories: economic class and social class and status, particularly in contemporary America (without ignoring the question: “When Adam delved and Eve span/Who was then the gentleman?”).We will use some nonfiction sources, including The New York Times, Class Matters, Richard Sennett and Jonathan Cobb, The Hidden Injuries of Class, Thorstein Veblen, The Theory of the Leisure Class, Barbara Ehrenreich, Nickel and Dimed, Paul Fussell, Class and Class, ed.
-Patrick Joyce.
-In addition, we will read some fiction, including Curtis Sittenfeld, Prep, F.Scott Fitzgerald, The Great Gatsby, some poetry, some films, including Born Rich and Trading Place, some TV, including All in the Family and Downton Abbey and even some music and painting.
+As the sociologist, Hugh Duncan, argues: “Social order is expressed through hierarchies which differentiate men into ranks, classes, and status groups, and, at the same time, resolve differentiation through appeals to principles of order which transcend those upon which differentiation is based. ” We create our identities by classifying, labeling and differentiating ourselves from others.
+In this course, we explore the nature, functions and consequences of two categories: economic class and social class and status, particularly in contemporary America (without ignoring the question: “When Adam delved and Eve span/Who was then gentleman?”).We will use some nonfiction sources, The American Class Structure in an Age of Growing Inequality and Barbara Ehrenreich, Nickel and Dimed.
+In addition, we will read some fiction, including Curtis Sittenfeld, Prep, F.Scott Fitzgerald, The Great Gatsby, some poetry, some films, including Born Rich, Inequlity for All, Requium for the American Dream, and maybe even some music.
 In short, we want to explore the consequences of differences that make a difference.
 What are the issues, the tensions and contradictions in American society, and how can they be resolved, if need they can be?

 Section 2: You're Not the Boss of Me: Perspectives on Human Rights - A. Merline

 This course examines the topic of human rights.
-We will read and discuss the philosophy, the articulation, and the legislation of human rights in the context of the United States and in the World Community.
-In order to make sense of a very broad topic we will break down this examination into economic, political, social, racial, and ethnic perspectives of human rights.
-Within these perspectives we will look at torture, unfair trials, exclusion from political participation, the subordination of women, and extreme poverty.
-We will also question the definition of human rights as a relative term.
-Other topics to explore are pornography, hate speech, censorship, sexual freedom, euthanasia, suicide, abortion, war, cloning, genetic enhancement, and the death penalty.
+We will read and discuss the philosophy, the articulation, and the legislation of human rights in the context of the United States and of the World Community.
+In order to make sense of a very broad topic we will break down this examination into perspectives of human rights into categories of Treatment of Indigenous Peoples, Human Trafficking and Slavery, Women’s and Minority Rights, War, Social and Political Expression, and Worker’s Rights.

 Section 3: The Passion Within: Adventures in Creativity - F. Glycenfer